VCityTeam/UD-Reproducibility/Demos/ValleeChimie/Readme.md

 ### 2.1 Configure your demo
 - Go on the generaldemoConfig.json file in the ud-viz-contest folder
-- (Optional) Change value of your extend position to visualize the correct map of your data, [here](https://github.com/VCityTeam/UD-Reproducibility/blob/master/Demos/ValleeChimie/ud-viz-context/generalDemoConfig.json#L44) :

 - (Optional) To calculate this coordinates read this [doc](https://github.com/VCityTeam/VCity/wiki/Adapt_extent):
  ```
    "extents": {